thealkly/sonoff-ota-flash-cli/README.md

 What this script does:

 * Uses multicast DNS to find the name of the module on the local network
+* For Firmware 3.7.6 look up the DeviceID based on the name
 * Looks up the IP address for the module
 * Uses the `info` endpoint to display some JSON about the module
 * Uses the `ota_unlock` endpoint to unlock the module for Over The Air updates